lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 **Line length**

-Java Code Conventions can be used for deducing a maximum characters-per-line value.
-Or common sense, as an option – from 80 to 120 symbols per line.
+Use Java Code Conventions as a reference for maximum line length, or use common sense (typically 80–120 characters per line).

 **Annotations**